idawud/TCMS/README.md

 ## System Funcitonalities
-The system enable the manager to :
+The system enables the manager to :
 - enter new client details
 - view and access all the details stored previously
-- search for clients by their name
+- search for clients by their names
 - delete clients
 - restore deleted clients

 ## System Operation
-Basically, the system operates on the following processes:
+The system operates on the following processes:
 - displays a welcome message and a menu on start-up
 - requests user input
 - processes selected option